 In the first five parts of this series on the Whole-Person Integrated-Care (WPIC) Wellness Solution, I discussed how particular personality characteristics -- i.e., one's cognitions (thoughts), emotions, knowledge, and coping strategies -- determine whether or not people take good care of their health.
-On one end of the spectrum are the self-motivated "Activists" who are eager to attain and maintain excellent health.
-On the other end are the "Ignorer/Deniers," who, for a myriad of reasons, strongly and consistently resist self-managing their health.
+On one end of the spectrum are the self-motivated "Activists" eager to attain and maintain excellent health.
+On the other end are the "Ignorer/Deniers," who strongly and consistently resist self-managing their health for many reasons.

-I now begin to answer the question: What's necessary for people to change the way they think, feel and act in a way that promotes healthy living?
+I now begin to answer the question: What's necessary for people to change how they think, feel, and act in a way that promotes healthy living?

 I assert that AWARENESS is the place to start.
-It's obvious that people have little incentive to change if they are unaware that they have health problems, risks, or are managing chronic conditions poorly.
-Whether due to ignorance or self-deception, the first thing these people need is greater awareness of their health status and probable future.
-Becoming aware of their health problems, risks and poor self-management tends to give rise to fear.
+People have little incentive to change if they are unaware that they have health problems or risks or are managing chronic conditions poorly.
+These people first need greater awareness of their health status and probable future, whether due to ignorance or self-deception.
+Understanding their health problems, risks, and poor self-management tends to give rise to fear.
 This fear is based on their belief that they will experience pain, become disabled, or die.
-For some, such fear a motivator.
-For others, the fear leads to denial, so it's wise for them to "reframe" the situation in terms of "joy of life" rather than "fear of death," as I discussed in an earlier post.
+For some, such fear is a motivator.
+For others, the fear leads to denial, so it's wise for them to "reframe" the situation in terms of the "joy of life" rather than the "fear of death," as I discussed in an earlier post.
 Nevertheless, awareness is essential.

 Things that can promote self-awareness are other people, media, and information technology.
-These people may be sick-care professionals (e.g., doctors, nurses and therapists); well-care coaches and counselors; family and friends; and even "virtual acquaintances" through Internet-based social networking (see Web 2.0).
-Media include web sites, TV, movies, newspapers, books, etc. Information technology includes health information systems, such as personal health records (PHRs) and online health data repositories.
+These people may be sick-care professionals (e.g., doctors, nurses, and therapists); well-care coaches and counselors; family and friends; and even "virtual acquaintances" through Internet-based social networking (see Web 2.0).
+Media include websites, TV, movies, newspapers, books, etc. Finally, information technology includes health information systems, such as personal health records (PHRs) and online health data repositories.

-In this post, I'm going to focus on the good and bad of health information technology for consumers since there is great debate about their usefulness.
-See, for example, this recent article in Business Week about Google and Microsoft's Internet-based products for electronic healthcare information storage and access, and the Robert Woods Johnson blog for their Project HealthDesign PHR development initiative.
+In this post, I will focus on good and bad health information technology for consumers since there is great debate about its usefulness.
+See, for example, this recent article in Business Week about Google and Microsoft's Internet-based products for electronic healthcare information storage and access and the Robert Woods Johnson blog for their Project HealthDesign PHR development initiative.

-I content that we are in the "Stone Age" of health information technology.
-Current day products are not very useful to the typical consumer, and could be much more useful to professionals.
-That's because the greatest value information is not obtained by simply having a place to store personal health data.
-Instead, value comes from using these data to help consumers and their healthcare professionals prevent physical and mental health problems, treat acute illnesses, and self-manage chronic conditions.
+We are in the "Stone Age" of health information technology.
+But, unfortunately, current-day products are not very useful to the typical consumer and could be more helpful to professionals.
+That's because the most valuable information is not obtained by simply having a place to store personal health data.
+Instead, value comes from using these data to help consumers, and their healthcare professionals prevent physical and mental health problems, treat acute illnesses, and self-manage chronic conditions.

-Things have been improving, however, with web sites such as Helia Health, Organized Wisdom, , Revolution Health, and WebMD.
+Things have been improving, however, with websites such as Helia Health, Organized Wisdom, Revolution Health, and WebMD.
 The problem is that they all focus on providing general rather than personalized information.
-This means people must scan through pages of information and links, the vast majority of which have nothing to do with their needs.
+This means people must scan through pages of information and links, most of which have nothing to do with their needs.
 And when they finally navigate to where relevant information is located, it tends to be generic, not specific to each individual, which can lead to information overload, knowledge underload, and inaccuracies.

-What's needed is an easy, low-cost way for data from health care providers and consumers, no matter where they are stored, to be transformed into useful information.
-This information should not only increase people's awareness of their current health status and risks through comprehensive holistic assessments, but also provide targeted personalized information that increases their knowledge and understanding about the most cost-effective ways to deal with troubling health-related issues.
-These issues may include such things as coping with a stressful life situation, changing unhealthy lifestyles, adhering to one's plan of care, making valid diagnosis, and deciding wisely about which treatment option and insurance plan to choose.
-As I discussed in a previous post, these capabilities go way beyond data storage and access and enter into the realm of personalized, holistic (mind-body-spirit) decision-support and self-help assistance.
-Today's PHRs are very immature regarding these types of capabilities.
+What's needed is an easy, low-cost way for data from healthcare providers and consumers, no matter where they are stored, to be transformed into useful information.
+This information should increase people's awareness of their current health status and risks through comprehensive, holistic assessments.
+It should also provide targeted, personalized information that increases their knowledge and understanding of the most cost-effective ways to deal with troubling health-related issues.
+These issues may include coping with a stressful life situation, changing unhealthy lifestyles, adhering to one's care plan, making valid diagnoses, and deciding wisely about which treatment option and insurance plan to choose.
+As discussed in a previous post, these capabilities go beyond data storage and access and enter into personalized, holistic (mind-body-spirit) decision-support and self-help assistance.
+Unfortunately, today's PHRs need to be more mature regarding these capabilities.

-I've long been recommending the creation of disruptive (radical, discontinuous) technologies that are able to achieve the lofty goals I described above.
+I've long been recommending the creation of disruptive (radical, discontinuous) technologies that can achieve the lofty goals I described above.
 By way of full disclosure, I've been developing such a system, called the Personal Health Profiler™, for over two decades.
-It is a major departure from the kinds of PHRs and web sites in use today in that it promotes rapid and more complete understanding of a person's:
+It is a significant departure from the kinds of PHRs and websites in use today in that it promotes rapid and more complete understanding of a person's: